-CMS Board Policy JLC, Student Health Assessment Requirements and NC law require that all Pre-Kindergarten, Kindergarten and new first grade students entering the Charlotte-Mecklenburg Schools have a health assessment (physical assessment).
+CMS Board Policy JLC, Student Health Assessment Requirements and NC law require that all pre-kindergarten, kindergarten and new first grade students entering the Charlotte-Mecklenburg Schools have a health assessment (physical assessment).
 State law requires that the health assessment shall be administered no more than 12 months before the date of school entry.
 The law also provides that:

-- A completed health assessment transmittal form must be presented to the principal on or before the child's first day of attendance.
-This required form is the blue Kindergarten Health Assessment Report form (PPS-2K). - Principals have both the authority and the responsibility to exclude children who have not had an assessment by the deadline.
+A completed health assessment transmittal form must be presented to the principal on or before the child's first day of attendance.
+This

+- required form is the blue Kindergarten Health Assessment Report - Principals have both the authority and the responsibility to exclude children who have not had an assessment by the deadline.